finnigar/finnigar/README.md

      * **Make sure that you export it as a .md file.
 This is the file type that will save it in Markdown format.**
     * Your document should now download to your computer.

-  Your résumé is now converted to Markdown, and you are ready to host it on GitHub Pages!
+ You are ready to host your résumé on GitHub Pages!

   ### 3. **Hosting your Résumé on GitHub Pages**
   Now that you have a Markdown formatted résumé, the next step is to host it on GitHub Pages.
 In order to do so, there are a few steps you need to follow: